The Scandalous History of The Cockettes in Pictures

 Our group consciousness was very powerful and produced a lasting contribution to Pop Culture.
 We came from a place of Communal Love and Support.
 Future generations need to see the trajectory of this American aesthetic, from the Beats to the Punks and The Cockettes are a vital link within that strong chain.

-The Cockettes live shows were wild and filled with the intense creative energy that pervaded San Francisco in 1969-1970.
+The Cockettes live shows were wild and filled with the intense creative energy that pervaded San Francisco in 1[phone redacted].
 We wanted to crash through the barriers of conventional theater and produce the kind of sheer Magic that had never been seen before.
 We were experimental in every way, every show was different.
 We challenged each other to be as far out as possible both on and off the stage.
 We lived at the end of our imaginations every day and put it all onto the stage.

 The Cockettes at The Walker Art Center!
 Hippie Modernism; The Struggle For Utopia